-- (a) Judgement creditor: . . . (name, address and occupation). - (b) Judgement debtor: . . . (name, address and occupation). - (c) Garnishee: . . . (name, address and occupation). - (d) Debt: . . . (see Order 13 Rule 56(7)). - (e) Leave granted on \ldots , 20. \ldots - (f) - (i) amount due to judgement creditor at the date leave granted \boldsymbol{K} - (ii) provision for subsequent interest and for costs K sum required K
+(a) Judgement creditor: (name, address and occupation). (b) Judgement debtor: (name, address and occupation). (c) Garnishee: (name, address and occupation). (d) Debt: (see Order 13 Rule 56(7)). (e) Leave granted on , 20 (f) (i) amount due to judgement creditor at the date leave granted K (ii) provision for subsequent interest and for costs K sum required K 2. sum re The debt is attached and bound in the hands of the garnishee to the equired on and after service of this notice on the garnishee. extent of the

-2. The debt is attached and bound in the hands of the garnishee to the extent of the sum required on and after service of this notice on the garnishee.
+- sum required on and after service of this notice on the garnishee.

-3. The judgement creditor will at . . . am/pm on . . . , 20..., at . . . (address of Court) move the Court for an order for payment under Order 13 of the Rules of Court.

-4. The garnishee may pay the debt attached into Court to the extent of the sum required, retaining, if he pays into Court before \ldots , 20. \ldots , K \ldots for his costs.
-Otherwise the Court may order him to pay the debt attached to the judgement creditor to the extent of the sum required and interest thereon and costs.

-5. Provision exists for the determination at the hearing of any dispute by the garnishee of his liability to the judgement debtor for the debt attached.
+3. The judgement creditor will at . . . a.m./p.m. on . . . , 20..., at . . . (address of Court) move the Court for an order for payment under Order 13 of the Rules of Court. - 4.
+The garnishee may pay the debt attached into Court to the extent of the sum required, retaining, if he pays into Court before $\ldots$ , $20\ldots$ , $K\ldots$ for his costs.
+Otherwise the Court may order him to pay the debt attached to the judgement creditor to the extent of the sum required and interest thereon and costs. - 5.
+Provision exists for the determination at the hearing of any dispute by the garnishee of his liability to the judgement debtor for the debt attached.